Thanks to Elisabeth for suggesting our Baby Name of the Day.

 The name’s popularity reaches beyond the English-speaking world.
 It’s big in Belgium, while Jesper and Caspar make the Top 100 in several Scandinavian countries.
 Though in many places, it seems to be fading – just as Americans discover it anew.

 Later, Disney used the name for one of Cruella de Vil’s puppy-snatching henchmen in 101 Dalmations.
-And in romcom The Holiday, Kate Winslet pined for an unfaithful Jasper.
+And in 2006 romcom The Holiday, Kate Winslet pined for a handsome – but – unfaithful Jasper.

 Even if Kate’s beau proved unworthy, The Holiday probably points to this name’s style profile: vaguely British, somewhere between Hugo and Tarquin.